ohjay/spellcast/info.md

 - You cannot move your feet in-world.
 - I don't intend to put much work into the scene, meaning it could be greatly improved by the careful touch of an artist.
-  To my regret, the label of "artist" cannot in general be applied to me.
+  To my extreme regret, the label of "artist" cannot in general be applied to me.